Setting up a website does not only require the use of website designing technicalities

 but also requires the knowledge of legal and ethical guidelines that a web developer

-should adhere to before working on the web design and content.
+should adhere to it before working on the web design and content.

 Ethics can be defined as a set of standards that govern the conduct of a community or